The Gregorian Calendar’s Adoption in the United States

 Researching a Freemason Ancestor

 Researching an ancestor who was a Freemason can be both fascinating and challenging due to the private nature of the organization and its records.
-However, Freemasonry has a rich history, and many lodges have meticulously maintained records that can provide valuable insights into your ancestor’s life and the times in which they lived.
+However, Freemasonry has a rich history, and many lodges have carefully maintained records that can provide valuable insights into your ancestor’s life and the times in which they lived.
 Here are some steps a genealogist can take to research an ancestor who was a Freemason:

 1. Gather Preliminary Information